chaytanc/chaytanc.github.io/pages/gil.md

 Using a ResNet architecture, we ran into many issues with upsampling the 3x3 input to a 100x100 output prediction over the whole grid.
 The result was a very high and unpredictable loss which did not converge.
 We found that Pytorch’s given methods of upsampling for convolutional neural networks are not well suited for large changes in input sizes, and we needed to add over 20 cells of padding to get the desired output size.
 We felt this was one reason for the high loss, so we switched to a method of predicting only the cell’s neighbors.
 This meant that the cell’s input and output were both 3x3x9.

 We found that in the former situation where we tried to predict the full state of the grid given partial observability, the loss spiked up and never converged.
 In the latter experiments 1-3, the loss does spike, but often returns to a low baseline (seen in figures 1.1-1.3, 2.2, 2.3) and may sometimes converge to a lower value (seen in figures 2.1, 3.1-3.3).
 Although the cause of these results are not exactly certain, we hypothesize that the spiking behavior is due to the cell network learning the position of its neighbors, and then experiencing high loss when neighboring cells move.
 And for other cells, we hypothesize that the converging behavior occurs when cells move around the grid and encounter few/no neighbors, resulting in more accurate predictions as new cells would not suddenly appear in their field of vision.
-We theorize that the loss is high due to the movement being partially determined by the output of a network and partially determined by stochastic noise (where each cell has a 0.1 probability of taking a random action).
+This may also be supported by the fact that the average cell loss is lower when we start the game with less initial cells (shown in experiments 1-3), as the CNN has a harder time predicting the next state of the game when cells are constantly moving in/out of the 3x3 neighbor grid.
+We theorize that the loss values are high due to the movement being partially determined by the output of a network and partially determined by stochastic noise (where each cell has a 0.1 probability of taking a random action).
 This can be difficult for cells to learn and may be one source of high/spiking losses.

 The next step may be to train the CNN on the full state/a larger partial state instead of the 3x3 partial state neighbors.
 By giving the CNN more information, each cell may be better able to predict the next state of the game.
 Preliminary investigations of this have shown that this significantly increases training time and computation cost, so running this on powerful devices (GPUs/TPUs) is recommended.